18-Wheeler Policies & Preserving Wreck Evidence

 You Need an Experienced 18-Wheeler Accident Lawyer

 When your case requires the skill and knowledge of a seasoned Texas truck accident lawyer, Joe Stephens should be your first choice.
 Having tried over 100 verdict cases successfully, he has a reputation for working diligently for his clients.
 Cases involving big truck wrecks can be highly complex and are often difficult to prove the negligence of the truck driver, the trucking company, or both.
-Also, in cases involving deaths, your best choice should be a wrongful death lawyer in Houston like Joe Stephens.
+Also, in cases involving deaths, your best choice should be a wrongful death lawyer in West Houston like Joe Stephens.
 Joe’s experience with these cases allows him to get right to the heart of the matter, his clients’ rights and owed compensation.